SHIFTING ROOTS

 So now that I’ve been a complete Debbie Downer and you understand the inherent limitations, on to the fun stuff–the flowers!!

 P.S.
-I garden in zone 3 on the Canadian Prairies, so I only list flowers that I know and can grow.
+I garden in Zone 3 on the Canadian Prairies, so I only list flowers that I know and can grow.
 If you live somewhere warmer, you probably have more choices available to you!

 Perennial Cut Flowers for Part Shade

-Here’s a few shade perennials that work well in both a landscape and a cut flower garden.
+Here are a few shade perennials that work well in both a landscape and a cut flower garden.
 Many of these can also be used in a garden underneath a tree.

 1. Astible